srkovnar/wherehouse/subsystems/communication/README.md

 ## TL;DR for TAs and Instructors

-The code you're looking for is in subsystems/communication/esp8266_firmware/esp8266_release/esp8266_release.ino.
-All of the other files in subsystems/communication/esp8266_firmware are used exclusively for testing.
+The code you're looking for is at `subsystems/communication/esp8266_firmware/esp8266_release/esp8266_release.ino`.
+All of the other files in `subsystems/communication/esp8266_firmware` are used for testing.
+If you want to see my code, that's where you should look.

 ## Hardware Dependencies